Izzywa/Database/DESIGN.md

 Out of scope are :
 - further details of microorganism such as their DNA, subspecies, etc.
-- other non-antibiotic or microbial related medication
+- other non-antibiotic or antifungal related medication

 ## Functional Requirements
 The expected users of the database are the healthcare practicioner prescribing or recording the use of antibiotics
 - The users should be able to register the patient's information and record the medication they are taking, as well as their symptoms
 - They would also see the history of the antibiotics previously prescribed by the patient and see the frequency, compliance, or any other complications
-- Should the patient be allergic to a certain antibiotics, the user will also be notified when prescribing The database might not have all the necessary data for research of AMR but for a person logging in as a researcher instead of the healthworker will have limited view to the patient's personal information
+- Should the patient be allergic to a certain antibiotics, the user will also be notified when prescribing

+The database might not have all the necessary data for research of AMR but for a person logging in as a researcher instead of the healthworker will have limited view to the patient's personal information

 Out of the scope of the database is other medications not listed